jim-plus/llm-abliteration/README.md

 VRAM/RAM requirements: This codebase reflects efforts to reduce VRAM usage.
 You can abliterate whatever any model provided it fits within VRAM.
 Loading model in 4-bit precision using bitsandbytes is possible and recommended for large models when VRAM is limited.
 It is assumed that there is enough cpu memory to load the **bf16** (or full weight) model; the method for ablating the refusal vector could be enhanced to perform lazy-loading in the future to reduce this requirement.

-CUDA is assumed to be available, for practical purposes.
+CUDA is assumed to be available.
 The original abliteration paper and code used TransformerLens, and measured resid_pre, resid_mid, and resid_post.
 Failspy's code measured resid_pre and resid_post.
 Sumandora's code based on Transformers accesses the equivalent of resid_post with hidden_states.

 > [!NOTE]
-> Abliteration is not full removal of censorship.
-Abliteration doesn't necessarily mean the model is completely uncensored; a properly abliterated model will not explicitly refuse, theoretically, based on the nature of refusal captured in datasets used for abliteration.
+> Abliteration does not guarantee full removal of censorship.
+Abliteration doesn't necessarily mean the model is completely uncensored; a properly abliterated model will not explicitly refuse, theoretically, based on the nature of refusals captured in datasets used for abliteration.

+For an explanation of abliteration, see: https://huggingface.co/blog/mlabonne/abliteration

+This repo enables norm-preserving biprojected abliteration. https://huggingface.co/blog/grimjim/norm-preserving-biprojected-abliteration

+Removal of the projected contribution during measurement is optional, but the other modifications to this implmentation abliteration are mandatory.

 ## Quick Start